 •Final tuition is billed two weeks before the course opens and must be received at least three days before the course opening date.

 No. Once we receive your course deposit, we hold your seat and that seat is no longer available to other course applicants.
-There is an eight person cap on the course.
+There is an eight person cap on the online master courses.
 If you cost us a seat, it will cost you your deposit.